Battle of Inchon: Battle of Seoul

 Before the battle, North Korea had just one understrength division in the city, with the majority of its forces south of the capital.
-MacArthur personally oversaw the 1st Marine Regiment as it fought through KPA positions on the road to Seoul.
-Control of Operation Chromite was then given to Almond, the X Corps commander.
-Almond was in an enormous hurry to capture Seoul by September 25, exactly three months after the North Korean assault across the 38th Parallel.
-On September 22, the Marines entered Seoul to find it fortified.
-Casualties mounted as the forces engaged in house-to-house fighting.
-On September 26, the Hotel Bando (which had served as the US Embassy) was cleared by E Company of 2nd Battalion, 1st Marines.
-During this fight several Marines were wounded.
+X Corps commander Almond assumed command of the operation on 21 September and was in an enormous hurry to capture Seoul by 25 September, exactly three months after the North Korean assault across the 38th Parallel.
+On 20 September, the Marines entered Seoul and casualties mounted as the forces engaged in house-to-house fighting.

-Almond declared Seoul liberated the evening of September 25, a claim repeated by MacArthur the following day.
+Almond declared Seoul liberated the evening of 25 September, a claim repeated by MacArthur the following day.
 However, at the time of Almond's declaration, US Marines were still engaged in house-to-house combat as the KPA remained in most of the city.
-It was not until September 28 that the last of the KPA elements were driven out or destroyed.
+It was not until 28 September that the last of the KPA elements were driven out or destroyed.